5 Reasons Why The Outdoors is Good For You

 The journey kayaking to my favourite spot on Old Harry Rocks has always been accompanied by some of my best ideas and clearest thinking.
 I used to put that down to the fact that those were some of the only times where I was met with no distractions- other than seagulls and an occasional tourist pointing and shouting at me from the cliff top.

 Studies that have compared the concentration of children who played outside after school with those who played inside found that greater concentration was experienced by those children who had been outdoors.
 Ever taken a walking meeting outside of the office?
-It helps creativity flow and even gives you a free burst of energy (they say 20 minutes outside is like the pow in one cup of coffee).
+Being outdoors helps creativity flow and even gives you a burst of energy (they say 20 minutes outside is like the pow in one cup of coffee).

 5. It's part of us